 1. Open the trunk lid.

 2. Lift the variable luggage compartment floor until it can be held by the side retainers.
+Make sure the floor is securely supported before reaching into the spare wheel area.

 3. Unscrew the handwheel fig. 179 in the direction of the arrow.
+Place the handwheel aside where it will not be lost.

 4. To release the connector, press the locking mechanism on the end of the connector fig. 179.
+Do not force the connector if it does not release immediately; check that the locking mechanism is fully pressed.

 5. Remove the connector in the direction of the arrow and set the removed wire to the side.
+Keep the wiring clear of the spare wheel and any sharp edges.

 6. Lift the subwoofer out carefully.
+Avoid dropping it or placing it on a wet or dirty surface.

 Installing the subwoofer (version 2)

 1. Place the subwoofer carefully in the rim well.
 The point of the "FRONT" fig. 179 arrow symbol on the subwoofer must face forward.
+If the subwoofer is installed in the wrong orientation, it may not sit flat or fasten securely.

 2. Connect the connector until the lock fig. 179 latches into place.
+A secure connection helps prevent rattles, audio interruptions, or loose wiring in the luggage compartment.

 3. Turn the handwheel fig. 179 on the threaded pin in the opposite direction to the arrow until the subwoofer is securely fastened.

 4. Place the variable luggage compartment floor on the floor cover.
+Check that the floor sits correctly on its supports and does not trap the cable.

 5. Close the trunk lid.